Gabaldonlab/jloh/README.md

 ## Install

-As simple as: `git clone https://github.com/Gabaldonlab/jloh.git` or `https://github.com/MatteoSchiavinato/jloh.git` And it's ready to go!
+As simple as: `git clone https://github.com/Gabaldonlab/jloh.git` And it's ready to go!
 But there are a few dependencies:

 | Program     | Type        | Version | Links      |